dwd/Metre/FAQ.md

 That's great.
 DNSSEC support in Metre is fairly slim, currently.
 It will:

 * Throw away DNS records that are incorrectly [un]signed.
+* Use DNSSEC-signed SRV records to gather more reference identifiers for certificates.
 * You can also throw away all unsigned records for some server lookups.

 To do the latter, add a `<dns dnssec='true'/>` element to the domain stanza (or any